 De Rijke leads the Information and Language Processing Systems group, one of the world’s leading academic research groups in information retrieval.
 During the most recent computer science research assessment exercise, the group achieved maximal scores on all dimensions.
 His research focus is on intelligent information access, with projects on self-learning search engines, semantic search, and social media analytics.

 A Pionier personal innovational research incentives grant laureate (comparable to an advanced ERC grant), De Rijke has helped to generate over 40MEuro in project funding.
-With an h-index of 53 he has published over 600 papers, published or edited over a dozen books, is the Editor-in-Chief of ACM Transactions on Information Systems and of Springer’s Information Retrieval book series, (associate) editor for various journals and book series, and a current and former coordinator of retrieval evaluation tracks at TREC, CLEF and INEX.
-He was co-chair for SIGIR 2013, general chair for ECIR 2014 and will be track co-chair “web search systems and applications” for WWW 2015, short paper co-chair for SIGIR 2015, and program co-chair for information retrieval for CIKM 2015.
+With an h-index of 57 he has published over 650 papers, published or edited over a dozen books, is editor-in-chief of ACM Transactions on Information Systems, co-editor-in-chief of Foundations and Trends in Information Retrieval and of Springer’s Information Retrieval book series, (associate) editor for various journals and book series, and a current and former coordinator of retrieval evaluation tracks at TREC, CLEF and INEX.
+He was co-chair for SIGIR 2013, general chair for ECIR 2014, co-chair “web search systems and applications” for WWW 2015, short paper co-chair for SIGIR 2015, and program co-chair for information retrieval for CIKM 2015.
+He is also general co-chair of WSDM 2017.

 He is the director of Amsterdam Data Science and of the University of Amsterdam’s Ad de Jonge Center for Intelligence and Security Studies.
 He’s a former director of the Intelligent Systems Lab (ISLA) and of the Center for Creation, Content and Technology (CCCT).